numpy/numpy/_randomgen/README.md

 ### Compatibility Warning
-Core PRNG no longer supports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
+RandomGen no longer supports Box-Muller normal variates and so it not 100% compatible with NumPy (or randomstate).
 Box-Muller normals are slow to generate and all functions which previously relied on Box-Muller normals now use the faster Ziggurat implementation.